nibbstack/erc721/style-guide.md

 ###  Other Recommendations

-* Strings should be quoted with double-quotes instead of single-quotes.
+* Strings must be quoted with double-quotes instead of single-quotes.

 Yes